Cats and the Internet: Vibing Cat/CatJam

-In April 2020, a video of a white cat bobbing its head as if dancing went viral.
+In April 2020, a video of a white cat from Québec, Canada named Minette bobbing her head as if dancing went viral.
 In addition to its popularity on social media sites like Youtube and TikTok, the cat was widely shared on livestreaming platform Twitch.tv, where it was enabled as a emote through third-party service BetterTTV on over 200,000 channels.
 In December 2020, the official YouTube Channel of the International Cricket Council posted a video named "Vibing cricketers, vibing cat" showing edited footage of the cat alongside various cricketers dancing to music.

 Zoom Cat Lawyer/I'm Not a Cat

-It refers to a viral video taken from a live stream of a civil forfeiture hearing, and being held on the video conferencing application Zoom in Texas' 394th Judicial District Court.
-The video features attorney Rod Ponton, who is struggling to disable a cat filter that shows a white kitten mask over his face, resulting in it appearing as a cat is speaking.
+"Zoom Cat Lawyer", also known as "I'm Not a Cat", refers to a viral video taken from a livestream of a civil forfeiture hearing being held over the video conferencing application Zoom in Texas' 394th Judicial District Court.
+The video features attorney Rod Ponton, who is struggling to disable a cat filter that shows a white kitten mask over his face, resulting in it appearing as if a cat is speaking.

+Floppa

+Big Floppa is a caracal from Russia (real name Gregory or Gosha for short) who gained popularity as an internet meme after being posted by his owner on Instagram.
+Floppa can also more generally refer to a collection of images either portraying Big Floppa (also referred to as Gosha or Shlepa) or any caracals.
+The collection of images do not portray to a specific theme per se, but always hold Floppa as a centerpoint or personification of something.

+Catloaf

+Catloaf (also spelled as cat loaf/cat-loaf and sometimes known as hovercat, tugboat or loafing) is a term used to describe a cat's sitting position in which its paws and tail are tucked under the body, forming a loaf-like shape.
+A speculation for the sitting position indicates that the cat is relaxed and feels unthreatened, and therefore has no need to sit in a position where it would have to attack.
+Another potential reason for this sitting position is for the cat to maintain a comfortable body temperature without having to move.

+American cartoonist B. Kliban had noted the similarity between the shapes of cats and meatloaves as early as 1975.
+However, widespread popularity of the word had not gained peak popularity until the 2010s on social media sites such as Reddit and Twitter, as well as Facebook, where the sitting position is also known as "tugboat" in the "Tuggin'" group.

+Cat Breading

+Cat breading (also known as "Breading Cats") is an Internet meme that involves cutting a hole in the center of a slice of bread and then putting the bread around a cat's neck.